aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

         }
     }

-As you can see there is no validation code written since ASP.NET Boilerplate does it automatically.
-ASP.NET Boilerplate also checks if input is **null** and throws an **AbpValidationException** if it is.
-You therefore don't have to write **null-check** code (guard clauses).
+As you can see, there is no validation code written since ASP.NET Boilerplate does it automatically.
+ASP.NET Boilerplate also checks if input is **null** and throws an **AbpValidationException** if it is, so you don't have to write **null-check** code (guard clauses).
 It also throws an AbpValidationException if any of the input properties are invalid.

-This machanism is similar to ASP.NET MVC's validation but note that an application service class is not derived from the Controller, it's a plain class and can work even outside of a web application.
+A Controller is similar to ASP.NET MVC's validation but note that an application service class is not derived from the Controller, it's a plain class and can work even outside of a web application.